 When we speak of forecasting and assessment with reference to HF radio, they often mean two different things.
 Assessing HF radio propagation conditions to plan radio communication has been in vogue for a long time.
-Various methods have been used by both professionals as well as the radio amateurs.
-One of the cornerstones of long-range HF propagation assessment has been the time tested method of using radiofrequency beacons.
-On the other hand, propagation forecasting is more of a science-based on the projections made using mathematical models of the Solar activity, Ionospheric models and extrapolation from historical measurements.
+Various methods have been used by both professionals as well as radio amateurs.
+One of the cornerstones of long-range HF propagation assessment has been the time-tested method of using radiofrequency beacons.
+On the other hand, propagation forecasting is more a science-based on the projections made using mathematical models of the Solar activity, Ionospheric models, and extrapolation from historical measurements.
 These methods have been refined and combined scientifically to make fairly good HF band propagation forecasts.

 In this article, we will examine some of these methods to be able to use the information to our advantage for day-to-day radio communication.
 Our narrative will focus on HF radio propagation.

 Since the good old days, radiofrequency beacons have served as useful and friendly tools for amateur radio operators around the world.
 Essentially beacons are low or medium-power radio frequency transmitters set up at various locations around the world across continents.
 They are designed to run continuously in an autonomous mode.
 Typically, these beacons are designed to repetitively transmit a short CW (morse code) sequence.
 Normally, the transmission comprises a designated callsign that identifies the beacon thus allowing the receiving station to know its geographic location.